google/codeworld/README.md

 CodeWorld is an educational environment using a variant of Haskell.
-It provides a simple mathematical model for geometric figures, animations, and interactive games.
+It provides a simple mathematical model for geometric figures, animations, and interactive and multi-player games.
 The web-based programming environment supports this educational mission with a zero-setup editor and compiler, easy sharing and cloud storage of projects, and the ability to run programs right in the web browser using GHCJS.

 Other options include: